aliu55/zotzeus/zotzeus-backend/README.md

 ## Basic overview

-This is the backend for our ZotZeus Project.
+This is the backend for our ZotZeus application, which handles the creation of all the information.

-Deployed version can be found at https://zothacks-2020-fundamentals.herokuapp.com/

 ## Instructions